SpectraLogic/ds3_java_cli/README.md

 ## Proxy Support

 The cli supports connecting to DS3 via a HTTP Proxy.
 To automatically connect to the proxy from the cli set `http_proxy` as an environment variable and the `ds3_java_cli` will pick up the configuration.
 The proxy setting it not required to be set, but if you work in an environment where a proxy is present and the `http_proxy` environment variable is already set, you should not have to do anything.

+## Build

+To build the CLI, you need to make sure that the [ds3_java_sdk](https://github.com/SpectraLogic/ds3_java_sdk) is installed and accessable via maven (see [Installing ds3_java_sdk](https://github.com/SpectraLogic/ds3_java_sdk#install)).
+You must also have cloned the latest version of the CLI source.
+Then run `gradlew` from the root of the project:

+    ./gradlew clean distTar

+Or:

+    ./gradlew clean distZip

+Both `distZip` and `distTar` will build the bundle and place it in `build/distributions` in the root of the project directory.
+To build both versions at the same time run:

+    ./gradlew clean distTar distZip

+`distZip` will create a zip version of the bundle, and `distTar` will create a tar version of the bundle.
+The bundles contain the same exact binaries.